Diving in St. Kitts

 Language & Currency

-English is the official language, but an island-based creole is widely spoken.
-The local currency is the Eastern Caribbean Dollar (XCD) check the current exchange rate here.
+English is the official language.
+The local currency is the Eastern Caribbean Dollar (XCD or EC$).
+U.S. Dollars are accepted but normally change is given in EC$.
+ATMs are available as well which dispense EC$.
+Check the current exchange rate here.